skyQuiz/skyQuiz/README.md

 ### Hi there 👋

 I make stuff for the internet.
 Doesn't mean it has to be good.

+If i'm not making stuff here, its because i'm making stuff somewhere else.
 <!--
 **skyQuiz/skyquiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.